Ari-Zerner/spogitify/knowledge.md

 - [ ] Use HTML templates instead of writing HTML in Python
 - [ ] Better feedback on Spotify allowlist errors
 - [ ] Add footer with links to the repo and the author
-- [ ] Change description should include liked songs
+- [ ] Find a way to export with an internal background process instead of a new tab